-- prioritise grant evaluations according to their value, risk and significance in contributing to government objectives (e.g. State Outcomes or cluster objectives) - schedule evaluations at intervals appropriate to the grant's implementation timeframe, particularly where grants are ongoing or long term - scale evaluation activities so they are proportional to the size and risk of the grant - allocate sufficient resources for evaluation - evaluate grant programs and activities before extending or expanding them, or initiating new, similar grant opportunities.
+- prioritise grant evaluations according to their value, risk and significance in contributing to government objectives (e.g. agency objectives) - schedule evaluations at intervals appropriate to the grant's implementation timeframe, particularly where grants are ongoing or long term - scale evaluation activities so they are proportional to the size and risk of the grant - evaluate grant programs and activities before extending or expanding them, or initiating new, similar grant opportunities.